Angel Dzhambazki: Personal life

+Dzhambazki is a graduate of Sofia University, where he specialized in international studies.
 In addition to his native Bulgarian, Dzhambazki also speaks English, German and Russian.
 Among his hobbies is mountaineering.

 He has stated that before entering politics, he sold newspapers and pizza.

 On 19 November 2018, Dzhambazki was detained at Sofia Airport after an attempt to bring a Makarov pistol onto a flight.
 The weapon was legally owned and Dzhambazki stated that he had forgotten to remove it from his luggage prior to boarding.
 It was kept in storage by airport authorities for a few days, following which it was returned to Dzhambazki.

-In a 2019 interview, Dzhambazki announced that he had fathered a daughter, who he named Bilyana after a protagonist in a song, but did not mention who the child's mother was and stated that he did not wish to discuss his personal life further.
+In a 2019 interview, Dzhambazki announced that he had fathered a daughter, who he named after a protagonist in a song, but did not mention who the child's mother was and stated that he did not wish to discuss his personal life further.

 On 6 December 2019, he was caught driving under the influence (DUI) of alcohol at night by a Bulgarian police patrol.
 The breathalyzer test administered to him initially showed a result of a BAC by volume of 1,5 per mille, punishable under Bulgarian law by 1 to 3 years imprisonment, though he was not charged due to his legal immunity as an MEP. А blood test given by Dzhambazki later verified that he had consumed alcohol, but showed a lowered BAC figure to under 1,2 per mille - punishable under Bulgarian law with an administrative penalty.
 Dzhambazki confessed that he had been drinking and driving that night, stating that he regretted and was embarrassed by what he dubbed his own "absolutely bad judgement, irrational and irresponsible behaviour".
 He pledged that in the future he would quit either drinking or driving.

 On 7 January 2020, MEP and Reload Bulgaria leader Nikolay Barekov accused Dzhambazki of abusing his influence and forensic manipulation in regards to his DUI, submitting the case before Bulgaria's newly-appointed Chief Prosecutor Ivan Geshev.
-The allegation was that Dzhambazki did not give a blood test to the hospital which he was ordered to visit, but instead to the Military Medical Academy, an institution subordinate to Bulgarian Minister of Defence and fellow IMRO party leader Krasimir Karakachanov.
+The allegation was that Dzhambazki did not give a blood test to the hospital which he was ordered to visit, but instead to the Military Medical Academy, an institution subordinate to Bulgarian Minister of Defence and fellow VMRO-BND party leader Krasimir Karakachanov.

 During the COVID-19 pandemic Dzhambazki has volunteered at the COVID ward in the Military Medical Academy.